T

 transport hub

-Travel back to Oaxaca City after a day of mountain air and nature.
+Travel back to Oaxaca City after a day in the mountains.

 1. Morning